ziyusophiezhao/metacog_ai/measurement_scale/README.md

 **MCQ-30** measures stable beliefs about thinking and worrying across five subscales (positive beliefs about worry, uncontrollability and danger, cognitive confidence, need to control thoughts, cognitive self-consciousness).
 Given once at baseline to account for individual differences.
 Subscales like cognitive confidence and cognitive self-consciousness are particularly relevant here, since they speak to how people monitor and evaluate their own understanding, which is likely to interact with how they engage with LLM-generated information over time.

 **Processing Fluency** (3 items) asks how smoothly participants felt they processed the LLM's responses.
-Administered after each chat session, it serves as the primary within-person metacognition measure across the 21 days.
+Measured after each chat session, it serves as the primary within-person metacognition measure across the 21 days.
 Items:

 1. Overall, I felt that the language used in these questions was difficult. *(reverse-coded)*
 2. The information presented in these questions felt new to me. *(reverse-coded)*